SealSC/multi-chain-js/web3-wrapper/README.md

 ```
 yarn run test
 ```
-Open http://localhost:9876/ in a browser with a wallet environment to execute the test process.
+Open http://localhost:9876/ in a browser with a wallet environment, and execute the test process on the (Binance Smart Chain) BSC test network.

 **Note**: yarn run test will try to open the test report with your chrome browser.